 How to run a display advertising campaign yourself

-In this section, we’ll guide you through the steps you need to take to run a display advertising campaign, with a focus on the Google Display Network.
+Below, we’ll guide you through what you need to run a display advertising campaign.
+We'll focus on Google Ads and its Google Display Network.

 1. Select goals

-Firstly, decide on who you’re going to target – will you be aiming for new customers, or to reach people that have already visited your site?
-The latter is known as remarketing – for more information, visit the Google guide on display remarketing campaigns.
+Firstly, decide on who you’re going to target.
+Will you be aiming for new customers?
+Or do you want to reach people that have already visited you?
+The latter is known as remarketing.
+For more information, see Google guide on display remarketing campaigns.